 The great majority of visitors to Crete are more familiar with Western Crete.
 This leaves eastern Crete’s Lasithi region, with the city of Agios Nikolaos, much less explored.

-With the exception of the luxury resorts along the north coast around Mirabello Bay and Elounda, Lasithi is relatively wild and free of mass tourism.
+Except for the luxury resorts along the north coast around Mirabello Bay and Elounda, Lasithi is relatively wild and free of mass tourism.

 This is a fantastic region to discover.
 Hikers will love the UNESCO global Sitia Geopark – nearly 400 square kilometers of protected ecosystems of rare flora and fauna.
 Meadows, gorges, and caves reward explorers and nature lovers.